Crush (drink)

-Crush is a brand of carbonated soft drinks owned and marketed internationally by Keurig Dr Pepper, originally created as an orange soda, Orange-Crush.
-It was created in 1911, 30 years before Coca-Cola's Fanta, by beverage and extract chemist Neil C. Ward.
+Crush is a brand of carbonated soft drinks originally created as an orange soda, Orange-Crush.
+The brand is owned and marketed internationally by Keurig Dr Pepper, but is marketed by PepsiCo in North America.
+It was created in 1911, 29 years before The Coca-Cola Company's Fanta, by beverage and extract chemist Neil C. Ward.
 Most flavors of Crush are caffeine-free.